Neville Cardus: Australia

 time comparable to the best on offer in Europe or America.
 He was accused of being "just one more sneering Pommy bastard come to hand down higher wisdom to the ignorant colonials."
 His biographer Christopher Brookes suggests that Cardus was applying critical standards "more appropriate to Salzburg than to Sydney".
 Over the next two years Cardus and the public slowly came to terms with each other, and by 1942 he was both popular and respected among Australians.

 Mr Cardus's phrasing and diction are music itself, and his comments so graphic that one lives and moves for the time being in the scenes and situations associated with the music, and the composer becomes a living presence.

 — Reader's letter to The Sydney Morning Herald.

-For ABC Cardus presented a weekly hour-long programme, "The Enjoyment of Music", which enlarged the audience for classical music across the country.
+For the ABC Cardus presented a weekly hour-long programme, "The Enjoyment of Music", which enlarged the audience for classical music across the country.
 His topics included concert works, such as the late Beethoven string quartets and Mahler's Ninth Symphony, operas including The Marriage of Figaro and Der Rosenkavalier, and performers such as Wilhelm Furtwängler and Arturo Toscanini.
 He also gave a weekly, fifteen-minute talk on music, illustrated by records, for the children's Argonauts Club programme and regularly wrote for ABC Weekly.

 Cardus rented a small flat in the Kings Cross district of Sydney, where he wrote his Ten Composers (1945) and Autobiography (1947).
 He said later that he found the discipline of writing for seven hours a day difficult at first, but that the process had turned him from a journalist into something more substantial.
 After his wife announced her intention of sailing from England in 1941 to join him, Cardus declined to move to a larger flat to accommodate them both, and rented a separate establishment for her a mile away.
 They dined together once a week, but otherwise continued to lead largely separate lives.

 By the end of the war Cardus's thoughts were turning to England.
 Refusing an offer of a highly paid permanent contract to cover both music and cricket for the SMH he considered his options; with some reluctance he agreed to cover the MCC's 1946–47 tour of Australia for the SMH and also for The Times and The Manchester Guardian.
 The novelist Charles Morgan wrote of Cardus's reports, "the best [I have] read these 40 years.
 Who shall dare to say now that George Meredith is forgotten?"